twesleyb/SwipProteomics/README.md

 Below is the WASH complex as well as a model of SWIP's predicted 3D structure with the position of the P1019R amino acid substitution highlighted in red.

-* Seven children with learning and social deficit, delayed development of motor skills
+* Seven children with learning and social deficit, short in stature, delayed development of motor skills
 * 1 child with spasticity

 | __WASH Complex__ | __SWIP<sup>P1019R</sup>__ |
 |------------------|---------------------------|
 |![](./imgs/WASH_Complex.png)|![](./models/Swip.gif)|

+* 1173 AA protein
+* activates arp2/3 and thereby controls endosomal scision

 #### How does SWIP<sup>P1019R</sup> cause intellectual disability?
 #### Genetic Disruption of WASHC4